geekwisdom/gwAddressValidator/README.md

 When the user submits a new address, the address information will be submitted via creating Script tags, to call a REST web service that adds the new entry to the database and trigges a re-commit of the update XML,JSON, and JS files back to github.

+## Basic Usage

+Basic usage is demonstrated in the testaddr.html.
+To use simply include the javascript library, and create two functions one 'doValidate' which takes in a country and a postal code, and one 'FillAddress' CALLBACK which given an array containing the Address Line 1 (ADDR1), Address Line 2 (ADDR2), City/Town (MUNC), State/Province (PRINCIPAL) you write code that fills in these array values into your Address Form.

+You instiantate the gwAddrValdiator Object by passing in the name of your CALLBACK and execute the objects ValiateAddress function to complete the validation.

 ## Status